colejarczyk/doc/userguide/reward_campaigns/creation/percentage.rst

 **For example**

 - local currency is EUR
-- Transaction percentage value is equal 10 (i.e. 10% of registered transaction total amount)
+- Transaction percentage value is equal to 10 (i.e. 10% of registered transaction total amount)

 If Customer total amount of transaction is **100 EUR**, he will receive **10 EUR** discount for next purchase